AdvancedPhotonSource/cohere_examples/README.md

 # cohere_examples
-A submodule in cohere project containing examples and example data
+A submodule in cohere project containing examples and example data.